insilica/gdc-spark-gitbook/3_tumor_aggression/test.md

   "Tumor Aggression" should "preview ClinicalOutcomes dataset" in {...}

-  //we implement a transformer that derives per-gene aggression from ClinicalOutcomes object PerGeneAggressionTransformer extends spark.ml.Transformer{...}
+  //we implement a transformer that derives per-gene aggression from ClinicalOutcomes object PerGeneAggressionTF extends spark.ml.Transformer{...}
   "Tumor Aggression" should "generate per-gene aggression" in {...}

-  //we implement a transformer that dervies per-sample aggression from ClinicalOutcomes object PerSampleAggressionTransformer extends spark.ml.Transformer{...}
+  //we implement a transformer that dervies per-sample aggression from ClinicalOutcomes object PerSampleAggressionTF extends spark.ml.Transformer{...}
   "Tumor Aggresion" should "generate per-sample aggression" in {...}

   }